oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   checks in the context of the CSAF Extension or the CSAF Document the extension is embedded in.
 * **CSAF Extension Test**: A test that is either a CSAF Extension Overlay Test or a CSAF Extension Additional Test.
 * **CSAF Extension Specification**: The specification of a single CSAF Extension and related material.
+* **CSAF Extension Bundle**: A of compilation of machine-readable artifacts related to a single CSAF Extension.
 * **CSAF Extension Package**: A of compilation of all artifacts related to a single CSAF Extension.
 * **CSAF Extension Collection**: A set of multiple CSAF Extension Package.